Modularity of Relatively Rational Vertex Algebras and Fusion Rules of Principal Affine W-Algebras: Introduction

 A striking feature of the representation theory of infinite dimensional Lie algebras and vertex algebras is the appearance of modular functions as normalised graded dimensions of integrable modules.
 The phenomenon of modularity is in turn the source of important technical tools in the representation theory of these algebras.

 Let $(V, \om)$ be a conformal vertex algebra of central charge $c$, assumed to be rational and $C_2$-cofinite.
-In \cite{Z96} Zhu showed that the normalised graded dimensions of irreducible positive energy $V$-modules, and more generally the trace functions
+In \cite{Z96} Zhu proved modular invariance of the normalised graded dimensions of irreducible positive energy $V$-modules, and more generally of the trace functions